University of Stirling: Governance

 The statutes of the university are laid out in its royal charter.
 University Court is the governing body of the university and the Academic Council looks after academic affairs Day-to-day management of the university is undertaken by Gerry McCormac, the University Principal and Vice-Chancellor.

 In June 2020, it was announced that Professor McCormac had also been elected to serve as Convener of Universities Scotland by his fellow principals.
-His two-year term commenced on 1 August 2020, and will last until 31 July 2022.
+His two-year term commenced on 1 August 2020, and lasted until 31 July 2022.

 The university's Chancellor is Lord Jack McConnell.
 The university's constitution, academic regulations, and appointments are outlined in the university calendar.